BryantCabrera/comparer/README.md

 amazing, it helps me explore my thoughts slowly and offloads the congnitive load of juggling many concepts at once.
 You can see your arguments and arrange them and rearrange them.

-This app is a tool for exploration, like writing.
+This app is a tool for exploration, like writing(and just like writing, I have not build this with a mobile screen in mind).
 By playing around with it one could gain a better understanding of their underlying biases.
 I will put up some examples soon.
 There are more details of the history in `project_documents`

 ## Setup